Where Some Ideas Are Stranger Than Others...

 The difference between books we read for long periods versus books we refer to briefly has already been mentioned, and demonstrates how they are arranged differently depending on how the books are expected to be used.
 Expectations have changed significantly over the years.
 For example, when the ancient Greeks adapted the Phoenician alphabet, they repurposed several symbols to represent vowels, and soon left off leaving space between the words.
 Punctuation came along very slowly, and nobody had any reason to invent small letters to contrast with capitals.
 The result was scriptura continua, blocks of capital letters written without word breaks and often no more than something to indicate a full stop.
 This didn't change for literally millennia.
 Two examples of scriptura continua are shown below, the first a fragmentary example from the Oxyrhynchus texts, and the second from the early medieval period.
 People reading scriptura continua fully expected to annotate and mark up their own books with punctuation that made sense to them.
 Problems could often be resolved by reading the text out loud, and since reading a book aloud was common afterdinner entertainment among the reasonably well-off, the text would often be marked up to assist just such a performance.
 In fact, this is not such a bad point to keep in mind.
 These texts supported performances, communal sharing of what the scroll contained.
 The real marker of consistent private and silent reading is the prevalence of texts written with word spacing and in smaller sizes compatible with holding in one hand or propped up by a couple of other books or even a cushion or roll of cloth.

 When it came to philosophical or religious works, the scrolls might be laid out with much wider margins to allow commentary and explanations to be added all around the main text, a practice used whether the words were spaced or not.
 Some of the best known annotated scrolls are from the Scholia, volumes of comments and comments upon comments on the homeric epics.
 The first image below on the left gives a sense of what these could look like.
-Alternatively, the lines might be widely spaced to allow interlinear comments instead, as shown in the central snippet, also from the Scholia.
+Alternatively, the lines might be widely spaced to allow interlinear comments instead, as shown in the second snippet, also from the Scholia.
 The practice of leaving space for marginalia continued right into the early modern period, as the third image shows, from a printed edition of Aristotle.
 Scholars of all kinds, especially students, were fully expected to enter notes alongside their texts during and after their lectures.
 Students could work hard on their notes for much greater ends than passing an examination.
 For instance, Michael Faraday famously won his way out of the bookbinding trade to become a widely respected experimentalist by presenting Humphry Davy a three hundred page tome derived from the notes he took at Davy's lectures.
 All this said, as the source site for the Aristotle image text reminds us, in the early days of bookbinding, the binding step was more often done after the purchase of a book.
 Accordingly, a person might choose to bind several texts together, or have additional sheets of blank paper bound in for them to add more material by hand.

 Modern textbooks and other non-fiction works are no longer so friendly to people who may wish to make comments or additions to their own copies.
 Nor is post-purchase binding or even rebinding of books so common.
 The margins are often far too narrow for either practice, and an ongoing fierce campaign against writing in books has encouraged unfriendly layouts of this type.
 It makes excellent sense for library books and other types of communally owned books to be designed in this way.
 For modern university students, annotations can spoil resale value, so even if there were helpful margins they have reason not to use them, though this does not stop rampant highlighting by any means.
 In fact, school texts are often effectively communally owned because they are handed down from year to year at elementary and secondary levels, and resold as often as possible at post-secondary levels.
 Yet they are also no longer as tightly integrated into the course of lectures because few instructors have time to write their own textbooks.

 The expectations of those who pick up fiction that is not used as part of language instruction have changed over time as well.
 Reading for "leisure" in the modern sense took some time to take off, not least because books were originally quite expensive.
 Even that didn't change much, although width of margin was still important.
 More expensive books could have wider margins as a more or less strong sign of conspicuous consumption.
 If left empty, there was an implied pretention to scholarship.
 If filled up with the ornaments and illustrations most of us are familiar with from illuminated manuscripts, scholarship may or may not have been part of the message.
 However, as Price explains, "The nineteenth century book trade formed a key site in the struggle between an economy that paired high prices with a succession of multiple users, and an economy that produced cheap, single use goods."
 Indeed, the nineteenth century is the era in which both the forerunners of the paperback novel and the postal service were invented.
 Suddenly, people found themselves dealing with much hated junk mail, especially when postage was still paid by the receiver, not the sender, and books as a "storage problem."
 No one wanted to be saddled with books they would never read again, and most modern novels resist rereading, and are even defined by that resistance, so it is no surprise that lending libraries began to proliferate in this period as well.
 A significant aspect of The Lord of the Rings' cachet is that it is in fact rereadable, and this holds true of many novels deemed "higher" or "lesser classics."
-Novels are what bring us at last to the concept of the computer as book, because it is the sales and production of novels that has been most disrupted by the advent of "ebooks," meaning the electronic files, and oddly named "ereader" programs meant to display them on computer screens.
+Novels are what bring us at last to the concept of the computer as book, because it is the sales and production of novels that have been most disrupted by the advent of "ebooks," meaning the electronic files, and oddly named "ereader" programs meant to display them on computer screens.

 Having made it at least this far out of the mystification pile, all of a sudden the idea that books on paper are going anywhere is obviously silly.
 If the texts affected are novels unlikely to be reread because people don't find them rereadable, then they are a storage problem and a burden for anyone who collects them in paper form.
 It makes perfect sense to shift those into an electronic format, or to try reading a novel of uncertain rereadability status in an electronic format first.
 Those were intended to be ephemeral publications anyway.
 But please note, this does not mean such novels don't carry any ideas, or the ideas they carry are not valuable.
 Far from it, in fact.
 Students have already found that textbooks, even the ones they never use again, are rarely better for their purposes in electronic format.
 That said, students certainly do appreciate being able to leave the heavier hard copy at home or their dorm, and use the electronic edition in class.

 Hard copies do have things going for them that an electronic copy doesn't, even though it is possible to apply highlighting and make annotations and bookmarks to our heart's content in the latter just as in the former.
 Listen to Tim Ferriss' interview with Maria Popova on this point, for instance.
 My own experience of electronic annotating is that text notes are awkward to the point of useless: difficult to add smoothly and quickly, worse to access later.
 A personal anecdote does not make a general characterization, and I expected both Ferriss and Popova to extol electronic notes considering both are busy people highly engaged with computers and website work.
 Perhaps they would have, if they hadn't discovered their extensive annotations were not easily transferable between their ereader applications or the devices they ran them on.
 As a graduate student and writer, this is an issue that kills an electronic version dead as a longterm tool.
-Then there are the recent problems with vanishing ebook sellers and arbitrary remote deletions over the past year to two years.
+Then there are the recent problems with vanishing ebook sellers and arbitrary remote deletions over the late 2000s and mid 2010s.
 Of such things early onset heart attacks for serious readers are made.
 I apply such emotive language quite deliberately, because it reflects the deep personal engagement with the text that even the lightest annotation reflects.
 The text in question is not merely something you or I may blow off a few minutes with or wind down before bed reading, never seriously expecting to look at it again.
 Those annotations are not just sentimental bits and bobs either, they represent work.
 So it is little wonder that people get upset on discovering they can lose their work due to an arbitrary decision by a corporation or a bug in the software.
 Natural disaster is quite bad enough.

 There is a bit more to consider here, because by now it is obvious that "interface" does not mean just something you look at or poke at, or even shout at.
 Practically it means all the ways open to you to use whatever device you are dealing with, including repurposing it for other more or less permanent tasks.
 Without changing a thing about a book, its design allows us to apply a physical system of loci to it, regardless of genre, whether we find it rereadable, or anything else.
 By this I mean not only the apparatus of books we have gotten used to, such as where the table of contents, index, and so on are placed.
 In searching for a passage, we can apply our sense of where it was in the book based on how many pages were on either side of the spine to help us find it.
 As David Sax points out in The Revenge of Analog, there is more than a system of loci inherent in the structure of a book: "The haptic variation from one printed page to another helps stem the feeling of information overload."
 In other words, the pages provide pacing.
 Sax also notes a little further on that reading on paper is also more conducive to "serendipity," the same phenomenon regular library and bookstore patrons experience when they stumble on another unexpectedly relevant or interesting book while looking for something else.